luisarizmendi/rhem-demo/docs/03-demo-preparation.md

 **Strongly recommended:** Run through the entire demo once before presenting:

-1. Boot a VM from KVM ISO
+1. Boot a VM from ISO
 2. Complete enrollment process
+3. Assing it to a fleet and wait for changes to be applied
-3. Test configuration management
+4. Test configuration management
-4. Deploy and upgrade applications
+5. Test applications
-5. Perform OS upgrade
+6. Perform OS upgrade

-6. Verify fleet management
+If using Microshift:

+7. Add `site=emea` and `function=pos` to Microshift and add it to `stores` ClusterSet
+8. Test Microshift applications (`hello` and `pos`)

 This identifies any issues and helps with timing.